Drewson/js-fundamentals/source/includes/_truthiness.md

 ```

 Arrays and Objects are truthy, even when they're empty.
-You wil need to check their contents to derive a useful truthy value.
+You will need to check their contents to derive a useful truthy value.